 2. Prepare Your Social Accounts

 Before you launch your site, make sure your social account pages are set and ready.
 In fact, have these active – with content – before your big launch.
 This will enable you to run your social ads with the launch and market your new store to an already-growing following.
 And don’t forget your content marketing plan to encourage engagement and brand loyalty from your fashion audiences.

 3. Have Your Email Marketing Strategy and Automation in Place

-Make sure all your automation emails are set up and tested and that you have your email marketing strategy planned out for your first three months.
+Make sure all your automation emails are set up and tested and that you have an email marketing strategy planned out for your first three months.

 Pro Tip: Install a well-designed popup so you’re ready to collect email addresses, using discounts and coupons as incentives.

-4. Make Sure Your Google Analytics and AdWords Accounts are Set Up
+4. Make Sure Your Google Analytics and Google Ads Accounts are Set Up

-Next you will want to ensure that you have set up your Google AdWords and Analytics accounts before launching.
-This will enable you to track traffic to your store during your launch in real time and drive traffic through SERP ads.
+Next, you will want to ensure that you have set up your Google Ads and Google Analytics accounts before launching.
+This will enable you to track traffic to your store during your launch in real-time and drive traffic through SERP ads.